Skarkacier/Skarkacier/README.md

 - I am a computer engineer interested in software development.
 I am a compatible team player and a good researcher.
 I am constantly trying to learn new things and improve myself.
 I like to follow the latest technology and watch innovation.
-- 👀 I’m interested in Frontend
+- 👀 I’m interested in Backend
 - 🌱 I’m currently learning .NET Core, C# etc.
 - 📫 How to reach me sedakarkacier@gmail.com